ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Best Practices:
 {: #segmentation-best-practices}

- - In public environments, always have an Internet edge VPC where a firewall can be placed and act as a Demilitarized Zone segmentation.
+ - In public environments, always have an Internet edge VPC where a firewall can be placed and act as a Demilitarized Zone segmentation,
- - Separate production, dev, test, etc. from each other using VPC segmentation.
+ - Separate production, dev, test, etc. from each other using VPC segmentation,
- - Always apply a “deny all” approach to ACLs and Security Groups and only open ports, protocols and IP addresses as needed,
+ - Always apply a “deny all” approach to ACLs and Security Groups and only open ports, protocols and IP addresses as needed, and
  - Conduct periodic reviews of all ACL and Security Group rules.
 Understand traffic flows between servers so as to understand what segmentation is needed.

 ### Solutioning Guidance: